Kupe: Whanganui-Taranaki

 Whanganui-Taranaki traditions can be summarised as: Kupe came looking for his wife who had been abducted by (H)oturapa.
 His canoe was named Mataho(u)rua; Kupe was associated with Turi as his contemporary.
 Kupe cut up the land, and he was a brother of Ngake.
 Kupe encountered rough seas on his journey.
 The octopus story is known, but the creature is not named.
-Except in later versions which are somewhat suspect as to their authenticity, the accounts do not include the episode in which Kupe chases the octopus from Hawaiki (Simmons 1976:27).
+Except in later versions which are somewhat suspect as to their authenticity, the accounts do not include the episode in which Kupe chases the octopus from Hawaiki.
 Here are some of the accounts from this area: